Tragedy of Charlottesville illustrates America's deep divide

 "Racism and murder are unequivocally reprehensible and are not morally equivalent to anything that happened in Charlottesville," she said in a statement.
 "I believe the president should have been – and still needs to be – unambiguous on that point.
 Following yesterday’s remarks from the president, I cannot stay on the Manufacturing Jobs Initiative."

 It has been remarked this week in more than one place that business leaders are doing more to take a stand on the extremism on display in Charlottesville than politicians, especially members of Congress.
-While cable channels found it almost impossible to find a senator willing to be interviewed about the President, most of these same individuals kept their counsel publicly instead of releasing public condemnation similar to the business community.
+While cable channels found it almost impossible to find a senator willing to be interviewed about the president, most of these same individuals kept their counsel instead of releasing public condemnation similar to the business community.

 CEOs initially thought it would on balance be better to be inside the tent trying to influence policy rather than staying on the outside and risking the opprobrium of President Trump.
 But Tuesday’s statement was a step too far for them and many of their employees, who expect their leaders to stand up for what is right and responsible.